sn0wfa11/Kali-Pi/README.md

 ## Initial Setup
 - Start with [initial_setup.md](https://github.com/sn0wfa11/Kali-Pi/blob/master/initial_setup.md) which will walk you through getting Kali running on your raspberry pi.
 - Add an encrypted patition **(Highly Recomended)**: [secure_storage.md](https://github.com/sn0wfa11/Kali-Pi/blob/master/secure_storage.md)
-  - Normally all files on the SD card are readable if someone finds the device and loads the SD card into their computer.
+  - Normally all files on the SD card are readable.
+If someone finds the device and loads the SD card into their computer they would have access to anything you store on the SD card.
+Adding an encryted partition provides you with a safer place to store private files or loot from a pentest.
   - If you plan on using OpenVPN or saving an SSH private key, this is a must.
-  - It also allows you a safe place to store any loot that you might get in a pentest.

 ## Connect back setup